Learn about actual and potential costs

 Evaluate major factors to mitigate risk

 The supply chain for commercial water heaters presents buyers with a moderate level of risk.
 Economic, political and weather-related activities impact the supply chain and ultimately affect product prices.
-In the past three years, investment in machinery and equipment slightly increased as industrial production activity picked up following economic growth....
+Investment in machinery and equipment has fluctuated as industrial production activity has declined during the pandemic.
+Fluctuating demand for this equipment...
 Subscribe to learn more.